 I’m a big proponent of not rushing out to buy a bottle of something just to make one cocktail.
 So if you don’t already have a bottle, pin this recipe for later and just use whatever you have.

-Or buy a mini, airplane sized bottle from the local wine store and give it a try to see if you even want to spend on a full bottle.
-But you can make lots of yummy Scotch cocktails if you do have a bottle.
+Or buy a mini, airplane-sized bottle from the local wine store and give it a try to see if you even want to spend on a full bottle.
+But you can make lots of yummy Scotch cocktails if you do have some to hand.

 Ginger beer is less sweet and has more bite to it than ginger ale.
 And it is the key ingredient in Moscow Mules.